86 (novel series): Manga

-A third manga titled 86: Run Through the Battlefront by Hakuya Yamasaki was serialized in Square Enix's Manga UP! app from January 24, 2021 to September 2021.
+A third manga titled 86: Run Through the Battlefront by Hakuya Yamasaki was serialized in Square Enix's Manga UP! app from January 24 to September 2021.
 On July 6, 2022, it was announced the manga was cancelled due to Yamasaki's health issues.
+Its chapters were collected in one volume.

 A prequel manga series titled 86: Fragmental Neoteny was serialized in Monthly Comic Alive from April 26, 2021, to October 27, 2022.
-It was collected in three volumes, with the third volume being released as an ebook only.
+It was collected in three volumes, with the third volume released as an ebook only.

-A magical girl spin-off manga by Suzume Somemiya, titled 86: Mahō Shōjo Regina Lena ~Tatakae!
-Ginga Kōkō Senkan San Magnolia will begin serialization in Media Factory's Monthly Comic Alive magazine on March 27, 2023.
+A magical girl spin-off manga by Suzume Somemiya, titled 86: Mahō Shōjo Regina Lena – Tatakae!
+Ginga Kōkō Senkan San Magnolia was serialized in Media Factory's Monthly Comic Alive magazine from March 27, 2023, to February 27, 2025.
+It was collected in two volumes.

 Anime

 An anime television series adaptation was announced in a livestream commemorating the first anniversary of Kadokawa's "Kimirano" light novel website on March 15, 2020.
 It is produced by A-1 Pictures and directed by Toshimasa Ishii, with Toshiya Ōno writing the scripts, Tetsuya Kawakami designing the characters, and Hiroyuki Sawano and Kohta Yamamoto composing the music.
 The CGI will be developed by Shirogumi.
 The series was originally scheduled to air in 2020, but it was indefinitely delayed.
 The series is a split-cour anime, with the first half airing on Tokyo MX and other stations from April 11 to June 20, 2021.
 On March 28, 2021, Tokyo MX broadcast a special program commemorating the start of the series starring main cast members Shōya Chiba and Ikumi Hasegawa, producer Nobuhiro Nakayama and music composer Hiroyuki Sawano.
-The second half aired from October 3, 2021 to March 19, 2022.
-Crunchyroll licensed the series outside of Asia for an English simulcast and simuldub.
-Muse Communication licensed the series in Southeast Asia and is streaming it on iQIYI, Bilibili and Netflix.
+The second half aired from October 3, 2021, to March 19, 2022.
 The first opening theme is "3-pun 29-byō" (3分29秒, San-pun Nijūkyū-byō; "3 Minutes 29 Seconds") by Hitorie, while the first ending theme is "Avid" by SawanoHiroyuki[nZk]:mizuki and the second theme is "Hands Up to the Sky" by SawanoHiroyuki[nZk]:Laco.
-The second opening theme is "Kyōkaisen" (境界線; "Boundary Line") by amazarashi, while the third ending theme is "Alchemilla" (アルケミラ, Arukemira) by Regal Lily and the fourth ending theme is "LilaS" by SawanoHiroyuki[nZk]:Takahashi Honoka.
+The second opening theme is "Kyōkaisen" (境界線; "Boundary Line") by Amazarashi, while the third ending theme is "Alchemilla" (アルケミラ, Arukemira) by Regal Lily and the fourth ending theme is "LilaS" by SawanoHiroyuki[nZk]:Honoka Takahashi.

+Crunchyroll streamed the series outside of Asia.
+Muse Communication licensed the series in Southeast Asia.